Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Probationary Employment

-Employees under probation go through a trial period to decide if their skills and quality of work are up to par before being regularized.
+Employees under probation undergo a trial period to determine whether their skills and quality of work are up to par before being regularized.
 They are granted security of tenure throughout the trial period and cannot be dismissed without authorized or just cause.

 Project Employment